sukitsubaki/sukitsubaki.github.io/README.md

 ![Preview](/assets/images/preview.jpg "Preview of the Website")

 # Suki Tsubaki - Personal Website
 Hello World!
-I'm Suki Tsubaki and this is my minimalist personal website showcasing poetry and programming passion.
+I'm Suki Tsubaki and this is my minimalist personal website.

 This repository contains my personal website where I share my Haiku and Tanka poetry collections as well as information about my programming journey.
 The site features a clean, responsive design with subtle animations and seasonal poetry organized by traditional Japanese calendar divisions.